-The school/college recognises that children who are receiving a social work service from CSSW and who are subject to child in need or child protection plans are likely to have experienced abuse, neglect and trauma and that this could have a negative effect on their behaviour and learning.
+The Academy recognises that children who are receiving a social work service from CSSW and who are subject to child in need or child protection plans are likely to have experienced abuse, neglect and trauma and that this could have a negative effect on their behaviour and learning.

-CSSW social workers will inform schools whenever a child is receiving a service and the designated safeguarding lead will keep a record of all pupils who have an allocated social worker.

-The school/college and will work in partnership with social workers and the Camden Virtual school head to implement the child's plan in order to support their education and safeguard and promote their welfare.
-A representative of the school who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
+CSSW social workers will inform schools whenever a child is receiving a service and the designated safeguarding lead will keep a record of all pupils who have an allocated social worker-And children who are living in kinship arrangements.
+The Academy will work in partnership with social workers and the Camden Virtual school head to implement the child's plan in order to support their education and safeguard and promote their welfare.
+A representative of the Academy who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
 In their absence, a suitable colleague will deputise for the member of staff or a written report will be provided for meetings.